marisks/blog/src/documents/posts/2015-04-20-azure-infrastructure-usage-for-episerver-data-import.html.md

         return container;
     }

 Now I am rady to consume messages.
 Execution of the worker is done in _Run_ method.
 First of all I am reading message into my DTO - _ImportFile_, then getting blob reference for file by it's name.
-I am reading and parsing CSV file in _ReadArticles_ method and creating sequence of Artice DTOs.
-When it's done publish Article DTOs on outgoing Queue.
+I am reading and parsing CSV file in _ReadArticles_ method and creating sequence of _Artice_ DTOs.
+When it's done publish _Article_ DTOs on outgoing queue.

     public override void Run()
     {